javifalces/HFTFramework/docs/reinforcement_learning.md

 The algorithm is trained from Python and initiates the backtest with an **rlHost** and **rlPort** property.
 If a SingleInstrumentRLAlgorithm is launched and the host and port are configured, an OrdinaryBacktestRLGym is initiated.
 This will include a ZeroMqServer that responds to the Python gym with the subsequent state and reward.

+**Please note that it is not possible to initiate a backtest or live trading solely with Java when using a Reinforcement Learning (RL) algorithm.
+The Java launchers that have been defined are intended solely for testing purposes, utilizing a dummyAgent**